ryemountain/rock-paper-scissors/README.md

 4.2 Make your function’s humanChoice parameter case-insensitive so that players can input “rock”, “ROCK”, “RocK”, or other variations.

+- After input, make the whole input string lowercase
+- After that, make the first letter uppercase

 Step 6:
 Write the logic to play the entire game
 Your game will play 5 rounds.
 You will write a function named playGame that calls playRound to play 5 rounds, keeps track of the scores and declares a winner at the end.